Israel/Palestine Center for Research and Information

-IPCRI - Israel/Palestine Center for Research and Information (איפקרי; ايبكري) is a joint Israeli/Palestinian NGO and public policy think tank based in Jerusalem working towards building partnerships in Israel/Palestine.
+The Israel/Palestine Center for Research and Information (איפקרי; ايبكري) is a joint Israeli/Palestinian NGO and public policy think tank based in Jerusalem working towards building partnerships in Israel/Palestine.
 Under shared Israeli-Palestinian leadership, IPCRI carries out research and projects in various fields from economic development to environmental sustainability.
 IPCRI also facilitates public outreach and track two negotiations between Israelis and Palestinians.

 Mission

 The Israel/ Palestine Center for Research and Information is a joint institution of Israelis and Palestinians dedicated to a just, viable and sustainable resolution of the Israeli-Palestinian conflict on the basis of “two states for two peoples."
 Author Michelle I. Gawerc noted IPCRI importance as one of the only organizations to be active during the Second Intifada.

 History

 In 1988, as a response to the first few months of the First Intifada, Gershon Baskin published an advertisement in three Palestinian newspapers inviting Palestinians who believed in a two-state solution to contact him.
 He met with 23 interested Palestinians and laid the foundation for IPCRI, which was known at the time as the Israel/Palestine Center for Research and Information.
 This organization operated as a public policy think tank in search of a two-state solution based on self-determination and security for both Palestinians and Israelis.

 Integral in the structure of the new organization was joint management by two directors—one Israeli, one Palestinian—as well as an equally divided board of directors.
 The fledgling organization worked for over a year to garner support and partnership from prominent Israeli and Palestinian politicians to ensure its survival and effectiveness.
 A Palestinian co-director, Zakaria al Qaq was appointed in accordance with the declared policy of IPCRI of sharing management of the organization between Israelis and Palestinians.

 After this phase, IPCRI began its work by establishing working groups on business and economics, water, and the issue of Jerusalem.
 Participants included officials from both communities, economists, scientists, NGO representatives and journalists.
 Reports arising from these meetings played an important role in informing key Israeli and Palestinian deliberations and negotiations over the years.

 In response to the favorable atmosphere created by the Oslo I Accord, IPCRI expanded its activities and became involved in peace education, putting forward proposals for the creation of legal frameworks dealing with investment and other economic issues, and environmental concerns.
 IPCRI sought both to provide a safe environment in which Israelis and Palestinians could share their concerns and influence public policy.